i4Ds/ecallisto_ng/README.md

 Please have a look at the jupyter notebook under `example`.

 ## Usage
-Here's a guide on how to use the different features of Ecallisto NG:
+Here's a guide on how to use the different features of Ecallisto NG.
+Be aware that data is cached automatically in your working directory under `ecallisto_ng_cache`.
+Feel free to delete this folder if you want to fetch the data again.

 ### Data Fetching
 Fetching data is easy using the `get_data` function, housed under the `ecallisto_ng.data_fetching.get_data` module.
 Here's an example: